-- "Affiliated Joint Acquisition" means an initial business combination opportunity we pursue jointly with our sponsor, Thayer Ventures, or one or more of its affiliates and/or investors. - "common stock" are to our Class A common stock and our Class B common stock, collectively; - "directors" are to our current directors and our director nominees named in this prospectus; - "equity-linked securities" are to any debt or equity securities that are convertible, exercisable or exchangeable for our Class A common stock issued in a financing transaction in connection with our initial business combination, including, but not limited to, a private placement of equity or debt; - "founder shares" are to shares of our common stock initially issued to our sponsor in a private placement prior to this offering, which will be designated as shares of our Class B common stock prior to the consummation of this offering, and shares of our Class B common stock transferred by our sponsor to certain of our directors as well as the Class A common stock that will be issued upon the automatic conversion of the shares of Class B common stock at the time of our initial business combination (for the avoidance of doubt, such shares of Class A common stock will not be "public shares"); - "founders" are to Mark E. Farrell and Christopher Hemmeter, senior members of the investment team of Thayer Ventures; - "management" or "our management team" are to our executive officers and directors; - "private placement warrants" are to the warrants to be issued to our sponsor in a private placement concurrently with the closing of this offering and upon conversion of working capital loans, if any; - "public shares" are to our shares of Class A common stock sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public stockholders" are to the holders of our public shares, including our sponsor and management team to the extent our sponsor and/or members of our management team purchase public shares, provided that our sponsor's and each member of our management team's status as a public stockholder shall only exist with respect to such public shares; - "public warrants" are to are to our redeemable warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market), to the private placement warrants if held by third parties other than the sponsor (or permitted transferees), and to any private placement warrants issued upon conversion of working capital loans that are sold to third parties that are not initial purchasers or officers or directors (or permitted transferees), in each case, following the consummation of our initial business combination; - "Thayer Ventures" are to Thayer Ventures III, L.P., an affiliate of our sponsor; - "sponsor" are to Thayer Ventures Acquisition Holdings LLC, a Delaware limited liability company, which is owned and controlled by Thayer Ventures; and - "we," "us," "our," "company" or "our company" are to Thayer Ventures Acquisition Corporation, a Delaware corporation.
+- "Affiliated Joint Acquisition" means an initial business combination opportunity we pursue jointly with our sponsor, Thayer Ventures, or one or more of its affiliates and/or investors. - "anchor investors" refers to three qualified institutional buyers not affiliated with our sponsor or any member of our management team that agreed to purchase units in this offering pursuant to the arrangement described herein; - "common stock" are to our Class A common stock and our Class B common stock, collectively; - "directors" are to our current directors and our director nominees named in this prospectus; - "equity-linked securities" are to any debt or equity securities that are convertible, exercisable or exchangeable for our Class A common stock issued in a financing transaction in connection with our initial business combination, including, but not limited to, a private placement of equity or debt; - "founder shares" are to shares of our common stock initially issued to our sponsor in a private placement prior to this offering, which were designated as shares of our Class B common stock prior to the consummation of this offering, and shares of our Class B common stock transferred by our sponsor to certain of our directors as well as the Class A common stock that will be issued upon the automatic conversion of the shares of Class B common stock at the time of our initial business combination (for the avoidance of doubt, such shares of Class A common stock will not be "public shares"); - "founders" are to Mark E. Farrell and Christopher Hemmeter, senior members of the investment team of Thayer Ventures; - "initial stockholders" are to the holders of our founder shares prior to this offering (or their permitted transferees), including our sponsor and certain of our director nominees; - "management" or "our management team" are to our executive officers and directors; - "private placement warrants" are to the warrants to be issued to our sponsor in a private placement concurrently with the closing of this offering and upon conversion of working capital loans, if any; - "public shares" are to our shares of Class A common stock sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market); - "public stockholders" are to the holders of our public shares, including our sponsor and management team to the extent our sponsor and/or members of our management team purchase public shares, provided that our sponsor's and each member of our management team's status as a public stockholder shall only exist with respect to such public shares; - "public warrants" are to our redeemable warrants sold as part of the units in this offering (whether they are purchased in this offering or thereafter in the open market), to the private placement warrants if held by third parties other than the sponsor (or its permitted transferees), and to any private placement warrants issued upon conversion of working capital loans that are sold to third parties that are not initial purchasers or officers or directors (or permitted transferees), in each case, following the consummation of our initial business combination; - "Thayer Ventures" are to Thayer Ventures III, L.P., an affiliate of our sponsor;

+- "sponsor" are to Thayer Ventures Acquisition Holdings LLC, a Delaware limited liability company, which is owned and controlled by Thayer Ventures; and - "we," "us," "our," "company" or "our company" are to Thayer Ventures Acquisition Corporation, a Delaware corporation.